 The Group is exposed to currency risk on sales, purchases and cash holdings that are denominated in currencies other than the respective functional currencies of the Group entities.
-The currencies in which these transactions primarily are denominated are the Korean Won ("KRW") and United States dollar ("USD").
+The currencies in which these transactions primarily are denominated are the Korean won ("KRW").